Insecurity in itself is something that’s problematic in society. And it’s the root cause of most problems you can think of.

 4. Good Luck Girl

-Good Luck Girl is a comedy/parody series like Gintama and Saiki K. So it doesn’t seem like an anime about growth or insecurity on the surface.
+Good Luck Girl is a comedy/parody series like Gintama and Saiki K. So it doesn’t seem like an

 The reality is different though.